-Know–Nothing Origins of City Police Force The police Commissioner of Baltimore city is now appointed by the governor of Maryland.
-The budget of the Police Department it submitted to the Mayor and city Council of Baltimore by the commissioner and after approval, it becomes a part of the city’s budget.
+Know–Nothing Origins of City Police Force The Police Commissioner of Baltimore city is now appointed by the governor of Maryland.
+The budget of the Police Department it submitted to the Mayor and City Council of Baltimore by the commissioner and after approval, it becomes a part of the city’s budget.
 The Maryland commission on the functions of government is dealing with state and local powers and responsibilities, and one question is whether the power of appointment of the police commissioners should be returned to Baltimore.

-The decision of the court of appeals of Maryland in 1860 upholding the validity of the transfer of the Baltimore Police Department to control of state is now 115 years old.
+The decision of the court of appeals of Maryland in 1860 upholding the validity of the transfer of the Baltimore Police Department to control of the state is now 115 years old.
 The principal holding of the court was that a municipality is legally a creation of the state and the legislature has the power to control its police functions.

 In order to understand the reasons for this present situation, it is necessary to review the history of the era that brought this about.

-After the war of 1812, emigrants in large numbers came to this country and many settle in Baltimore.
+After the war of 1812, emigrants in large numbers came to this country and many settles in Baltimore.
 A spirit of intolerance arose between some religions and ethnic groups.
 The outgrowths was a series of secret societies, and later the American (political) party was born.
 Its members were better known as the “Know–Nothings” because this was their answer to all questions about their party.
 Their ammunition was pavement bricks and, cobblestones, revolvers, sawed-off shotguns, and on occasion, small cannons.
 One of their major aims was to keep those who were foreign-born from voting.
 In between, they fought each other.

-H. H. Walker Lewis, lawyer and author, in a learned that discussion which appeared in Maryland law review, volume XXV I, number three, 1966, and Scharf in his Chronicles of Baltimore” give vivid description of these of phrase and their casualties.
-Andrews, in his “history of Maryland,” page 473, describes, and colorful language, the pitch bottles and the mob rule.
+H. H. Walker Lewis, lawyer, and author, in a learned that discussion which appeared in Maryland law review, volume XXV I, number three, 1966, and Scharf in his Chronicles of Baltimore” give a vivid description of these of phrase and their casualties.
+Andrews, in his “history of Maryland,” page 473, describes, and colorful language, the pitch bottles, and the mob rule.
 In one instance, a “bloody and disgraceful riot took place at the 17th board house” one light Street where one man was killed, 20 wounded (some of them fatally), and cart loads of bricks were strewn about.

 The volunteer fire departments fought more than fires.
 They join battle with each other and the secret clubs of the Know–Nothings.
 In one instance, “the firing was regular as if it were by platoons.
 A great many persons were wounded and carried from the ground, and the drug shops near the scene of action were filled with the wounded and the dying.”
 On one occasion, the new market fire company was driven out and dispersed.
 Their engine house was sacked, and at least four men were said to have been killed and over 150 were wounded.

 Corruption permeated the whole election process.
 Voters were not registered.
 On Election Day they lined up at the polling places and handed in their ballots.
 The election officials could not know the voters.
 All sorts of ways were devised to get only the “right” people to vote and to vote the “right way.”
-Large numbers of hobos, drunks and others were rounded up before Election Day and “cooped up” in convenient places, and on Election Day March to the polling places where friendly judges of election allowed them to cast their ballot.
-Then they word marks or be carried on to other polling places to repeat the process.
+Large numbers of hobos, drunks, and others were rounded up before Election Day and “cooped up” in convenient places, and on Election Day March to the polling places where friendly judges of election allowed them to cast their ballot.
+Then they word marks or be carried onto other polling places to repeat the process.

 There were no fair and open elections.
 Gov. Thomas Walkins Ligon wanted to call out the state militia.
 The mayor Baltimore refused to cooperate.
 Democrats were so effectively barred from the polls that the Know–Nothings swept the state, gaining control of the governorship, as well as both houses of the state legislature.

-A group of Baltimore citizens formed the city reform Association.
+A group of Baltimore citizens formed the city Reform Association.
 They began to make some headway.
 The Know–Nothings organized a demonstration in opposition and utilize their usual weapons, plus some new ones.
 The Know–Nothings took possession of the polls was firearms and bricks.
 No one was permitted access to the polls except with their approval.
-The judges of election did not intervene.
+The judges of the election did not intervene.
 No police were around.
 When they did arrive, they help to the Know–Nothings.

 As expected, the Know–Nothings carried the day at the polls; but there was a revulsion of feelings throughout the state.